 Dynamic Range is a measure of light between the darkest and lightest areas in a scene.
 It is usually measured in f-stops as it relates to photography.
 The difference between say, f4 and f5.6 is only one stop but it represents twice as much light

 Today’s best modern cameras have the ability to ‘see’ about 15 stops of dynamic range.
 The Sony A7R III, which I use, is considered unsurpassed in this respect.
 But it’s still not enough to capture a scene with shadows in the interior of your average home contrasting with the sunlit mountains in the view outside the windows.
 You can see it, but the camera can’t.
 The reason you can see both the inside and the view outside is that your eyes are capable seeing 22 to 28 stops of light!
 Today’s cameras are nowhere near as good as eyes at capturing dynamic range.
 This is why you see so many photos of homes with white views outside the windows.
 And if a home has a stellar view, not showing that view from inside the home has a tremendous effect on interest.

 Enter HDR (High Dynamic Range) photography.
 I take a series of images, 2 stops apart, to capture both the shadows and the highlights.
 These are then processed to represent the scene as I remember it.
 Despite the software doing the heavy lifting of sorting out all that light, getting a natural-looking result is something of an art form.
 Most photographers, unless they’ve practiced, simply make a mess of it- it’s why HDR has gotten a bad name.

-Presently there is so other way to photograph these types of shots.
-Until cameras get as good as eyes, it remains the best practical way to represent a photographic view of what we naturally take for granted.
+Presently there is no better way to photograph these types of shots, practically and affordably speaking.
+Until cameras get as good as eyes, it remains the most economical way to represent a photographic view of what we naturally take for granted.